Here is a write up of some popular and interesting TALKS and CONVERSATIONS by Prashant S.Shah.

 A growth strategy for business and profession

 EKS is a ‘holistic approach’ to managing your affairs in an ‘open system’.
-It shows you how to conduct yourself so that you can have extraordinary growth and remain always wanted.
+You learn how to conduct yourself so that you can remain always wanted.

-It uses a concerted (simultaneous) application of energy laws, cybernetic control and a benevolent strategy.
-It says: When you have a clear strategy, you have to don’t wander around aimlessly or try to find something from here and there; and you won’t keep on reacting to other people’s moves.
-Your strategy will show you the right things to do in every situation; and when you are in difficulty, it will show you how to turn things around to generate your competitive advantage.
+Here you learn to use the energy laws, cybernetic control, and strategy to generate the results you want.
+Then you don’t have to wander around aimlessly or keep on reacting to other people’s moves.
+Know the right things to do in the situation you are in; and how to turn things around to generate your advantage.

 To know more, click here: https://darshanacentre.wordpress.com/2016/04/16/management-by-eks/